AgenaRisk/api-py/README.md

 If it's not specified when creating a new node, the new node is "Boolean" by default if it's not a simulation node; and it is "ContinuousInterval" by default if it's a simulation node.

-### 3.1.5 `parents`
+### 3.3.5 `parents`

 Other `Node` objects can be pointed as parents of a `Node` object.
-It is not recommended to modify this field manually, to add parents to a node, see the node method `add_parent()` or network method `create_edge()`.
+To add parents to a node, see the node method `add_parent()` or network method `create_edge()`.

 Something to keep in mind: the parent-child relationship information is stored at `Node` level in the python environment thanks to this field, as opposed to the separate `links` field of a .cmpx/.json file for the agena.ai models.
-When importing or exporting .cmpx files you do not need to think about this difference, as the cmpx parser and writer functions handle the correct formats.
+When importing or exporting .cmpx files you do not need to think about this difference, as the file import and export functions handle the correct formats.
 This difference allows adding and removing `Node` objects as parents.

-### 3.1.6 `simulated`
+### 3.3.6 `simulated`

 A boolean field to indicate whether the node is a simulation node or not.

-### 3.1.7 `distr_type`
+### 3.3.7 `distr_type`

 The table type of the node, it can be: